-Kerry Andrew is a freelance composer/performer and music educator based in London.
-She specialises in experimental vocal music and music-theatre with a twist of pop, jazz, folk, world music and everything in between.
-She is a published choral composer with two large-scale choral releases on Boreas Music.
-Choral and experimental work has been heard on BBC Radio 3, BBC Radio 4, 6Music and Classic FM and on national news channels.
-She won a British Composer Award in 2010, was shortlisted again in 2012, and was 2010-12′s Composer in Residence at Handel House Museum.
-She is currently writing a community chamber opera for Wigmore Hall as part of their Britten centenary celebrations.
+Kerry Andrew is a freelance composer, performer and writer based in London.
+She specialises in experimental vocal music and music-theatre, choral music, folk, jazz, and community music.
+Her work has been heard on BBC Radio 3, BBC Radio 4, BBC 6Music and Classic FM and on national news channels and is performed internationally.
+She won a British Composer Award in 2010, and twice more in 2014 for her chamber operas ‘Woodwose’ and ‘Dart’s Love’.
+She was 2010-12’s Composer in Residence at Handel House Museum.

 ‘Kerry Andrew makes a rock-steady bass for juice, with wonderful clear diction and a vivid personality.‘ The Telegraph

 ‘Imagine Bjork working her magic on the English folk tradition’ Uncut

 Kerry has a PhD in Composition from the University of York.
 Her music has been broadcast internationally and has been performed in Europe, the US, Australia, and Japan.
 Her vocal trio The Song of Doves ended the national memorial service to commemorate the victims of London’s July 7th 2005 bombings and was broadcast live on the BBC.
 Some of her choral work is published by Oxford University Press and released on the Boreas label, along with several other individual recordings.
 Her work for the Joyful Company of Singers won a British Composer Award in 2010.
 Other performers of her work include the Hilliard Ensemble, Australia’s leading vocal chamber ensemble Halcyon, the National Youth Choir, Alamire, Consortium 5, Nicholas Clapton, Psappha, Black Hair and Jane Manning.